What are your chances of recovery from stroke paralysis?

-Range of motion exercises will help you prevent your condition from getting worse.
+Range of motion exercises can help you prevent spasticity from getting worse, at the very least.

 2. Begin passive exercise to rewire the brain.

 Although you aren’t “doing it on your own,” you’re still rewiring your brain, which may help you recover movement!
 You’ll learn more about this as we keep going.

 3. Focus intensely on activating neuroplasticity.

 The goal of stroke rehabilitation is to rewire the brain through neuroplasticity so that healthy parts of the brain can pick up the slack from the damage caused by stroke.